joaquinrovira/sesame-manager/README.md

 ## 🐋 Running with Docker

+> *NOTE:* Work in progress, support for ARMv7 processors

 Read the sections below for configuration details.
 This repository automatically publishes the contents of the main branch to `joaquinrovira/sesame-manager:latest`and includes multi-architecture support for Linux hosts with `amd64`,`arm64` and `arm/v7` architectures.
 Once configured you can run the reservation agent as follows:

 ``` bash